 Day-to-day operations the ACS Approval Program and Office of Higher Education are administered by:

-Teaching in the Time of COVID-19 : Explore resources from faculty members and departments chairs at ACS-approved institutions.
+Teaching Lab Courses : Explore resources from faculty members and departments chairs at ACS-approved institutions.

 An Overview of the 2022-23 Revised Guidelines (PDF): BCCE presentation providing an overview of the changes expected for the revised ACS Guidelines.